How to Treat Hemorrhoids at Home

 Take Warm Sitz Baths

-A sitz bath involves soaking the anal area in warm water for 10 to 15 minutes.
+Sitz baths involve soaking the anal area in warm water for 10–15 minutes.
+Benefits include:

-Sitz baths may be done two or three times per day, especially after bowel movements.
+Perform sitz baths two to three times daily, especially after bowel movements.

 Use Over-the-Counter Hemorrhoid Creams

-Topical medications should usually be used only for a limited time unless directed by a healthcare professional.
+Topical medications should be used only as directed by a healthcare professional.

 Apply Cold Compresses

-Always wrap ice packs in a cloth to prevent direct contact with the skin.
+• Always wrap ice packs in a cloth to avoid skin irritation

 Avoid Straining During Bowel Movements

-• Responding to the urge to have a bowel movement promptly
+• Responding promptly to the urge to pass stool

 Limit Time Spent Sitting